2026 United States House of Representatives elections in New York: District 13

 The 13th district is based in Upper Manhattan and the Northwest Bronx, including the neighborhoods of Harlem, Morningside Heights, Spanish Harlem, Hamilton Heights, Washington Heights, Inwood, Marble Hill, Fordham, Kingsbridge, and Bedford Park.
-The incumbent is Democrat Adriano Espaillat, who was re-elected with 83.5% of the vote in 2024.
+The incumbent was Democrat Adriano Espaillat, who was first elected in 2016, re-elected with 83.5% of the vote in 2024, and was defeated in the Democratic primary by Darializa Avila Chevalier.
+The primary received national attention as a fight between the Democratic Party's mainstream wing and the party's democratic socialist wing.